dzksnpk/MovieRecommender/src/main/resources/readme.md

 You can also change number of items to recommend.

 **Usage:**
-1. Download dataset (link above)
+1. Download dataset (link above) or fixed ratings.csv file from repository
-2. Change the directory of _ratings.csv_ to your chosen folder
+2. Change the directory of _ratings2.csv_ to your chosen folder
 3. Decide on the directory of recommendation.txt file which will be the output file
 3. Remove the timestamp value from _ratings.csv_
 4. Decide on treshold value from -1.0 to 1.0